tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 what we want to use when I die I want my Tombstone to say free Wi-Fi so people will visit more often

-## the encoding slash decoding model - how messages can be understood differently
+## the encoding/decoding model - how messages can be understood differently

-a small but significant question is what
+- a small but significant question: is what I can hear the same as what you are saying?
-I can hear the same as what you are saying every child that has ever played Chinese Whispers knows the answer not always one of the greatest communication theorists Stuart Hall 1932-2014 was of the same opinion in fact he took the idea further he believed not only that we are capable of misunderstanding but that we play inactive role in understanding peresi we interpret or decode the same message differently depending on our social class our level of knowledge and our cultural background but above all the way we understand a message also depends on how we want to understand it an example is the cult 1960s TV series Star Trek many fans interpreted the series as a classic science fiction Adventure in Space but the gay community saw the close-knit relationships between the men and the rainbow crew black African Asian Russian Vulcan as an allusion to the fact that some of the characters were gay it is irrelevant that Star Trek's Creator Jean Roddenberry denied this because according to Stuart Hall the message can be changed once it has been received in other words Star Trek fans saw in the series what they wanted to see the encoding slash decoding model contradicts the classic sender receiver model According to which the recipient plays a passive role Paul argued that the way we receive a message is inactive and never clear-cut process so that the message can always be understood differently the sender encodes the message with a particular intention the receiver decodes the message in order to understand it and this decoding can happen in three different ways 1. dominant hegemonic the desired reading we understand the message the way it was intended 2. oppositional we oppose or dismiss the intended meaning three negotiated a combination of the two a message is more than just what is said it changes depending on how it is understood let's put this into practice if you are a leader always make your team repeat to you how they have understood your message that is by the way the reason why co-pilots Always repeat what they just heard the pilot say
+- Stuart Hall (1932-2014) investigate into idea further, he believed not only that we are capable of misunderstanding but that we play active role in understanding, per se.
+We interpret, or "decode", the same message, differently, depending on our social class, our level of knowledge, and our cultural background but above all, the way we understand a message also depends on how we **want** to understand it
+- the encoding/decoding model contradicts the classic sender receiver model, according to which the recipient plays a passive role.
+Hall argued that the way we receive a message is an active and never clear-cut process so that the message can always be understood differently.
+The sender encodes the message with a particular  intention.
+The receiver decodes the message in order to understand it.
+And this decoding can happen in three different ways
+  - **dominant hegemonic**: the desired reading - we understand the message the way it was intended
+  - **oppositional** we oppose or dismiss the intended meaning
+  - **negotiated** a combination of the two

+- **a message is more than just what is said.
+It changes depending on how it is understood**
+- *let's put this into practice: if you are a leader, always make your team repeat to you how they have understood your message.* (That is, by the way, the reason why co-pilots always repeat what they just heard the pilot say)

 ## visual communication - how we interpret signs